sttk/stringcase/README.md

 # [stringcase][repo-url] [![Go Reference][pkg-dev-img]][pkg-dev-url] [![CI Status][ci-img]][ci-url] [![MIT License][mit-img]][mit-url]

-This library provides some functions that convert string cases between camelCase, COBOL-CASE, kebab-case, MACRO_CASE, PascalCase, snake_case and Train-Case.
+This library provides functions that convert strings into the following cases:

+1. camelCase
+2. COBOL-CASE
+3. kebab-case
+4. MACRO_CASE
+5. PascalCase
+6. snake_case
+7. Train-Case

-Basically, these functions targets the upper and lower cases of only ASCII alphabets for capitalization, and all characters except ASCII alphabets and ASCII numbers are eliminated as word separators.
+Essentially, these functions only target ASCII uppercase and lowercase letters for capitalization.
+All characters other than ASCII uppercase and lowercase letters and ASCII numbers are removed as word separators.

-To limit characters using as separators, the functions named like `*_with_sep` are provided, and to keep specified characters, the functions named like `*_with_keep` are provided.
+If you want to use specific some symbols as separators, specify those characters in the `Separators` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.
+If you want to retain certain some symbols and use everything else as separators, specify those characters in `Keep` field of `Options` struct and use the `〜CaseWithOptions` function for the desired case.

+When converting cases, there are several possible ways to handle numbers and symbols that remain in the converted string.
+This library supports the following four types of behavior:

+1. Insert a word separator before a string of consecutive numbers or symbols<br>
+(Specify `SeparateBeforeNonAlphabets = true, SeparateBeforeNonAlphabets = false` of `Options`)
+2. Insert a word separator after a string of consecutive numbers or symbols<br>
+(Specify `SeparateBeforeNonAlphabets = false, SeparateBeforeNonAlphabets = true` of `Options`)
+3. Insert word separators both before and after a string of consecutive numbers or symbols<br>
+(Specify `SeparateBeforeNonAlphabets = true, SeparateBeforeNonAlphabets = true` of `Options`)
+4. Do not insert before and after numbers or symbols as word separators<br>
+(Specify `SeparateBeforeNonAlphabets = false, SeparateBeforeNonAlphabets = false` of `Options`)

+`〜Case` fnctions that do not take `Options` as an argument will behave as described in type 2. above.

 ## Install